VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Methodology

-To model the variability as a DRW process, we used Gaussian Process (GP), a flexible non-parametric method that models the covariance structure of time series data, along with Maximum Likelihood Estimation (MLE), a statistical approach for modeling and measuring the variability parameters, namely $\tau$, and SF{$_\infty$} from AGN light curves.
-We use Eq.~\eqref{equation} to estimate the pair of DRW parameters (SF{$_\infty$} and $\tau$) as a function of redshift.
-This redshift-dependent parameter set is incorporated into the GP framework, and MLE is employed to estimate the likelihood of the DRW process with these parameters to fit light curve per band.
-The resulting likelihood distributions in each band are multiplied to form a prior PDF for photo-$z$ estimation.
-This PDF (hereafter \texttt{VAR-PZ} PDF) is then combined with the PDF derived from the SED modeling (hereafter \texttt{SED-PDF}) to produce a more accurate posterior probability distribution.
-This approach enables us to evaluate the contribution of the \texttt{VAR-PZ} PDF in improving the photo-$z$ predictions.
 Figure~\ref{fig:PDF_explanation} schematically illustrates a characteristic example of this approach for an S82 quasar (``SDSS J000013.80-005446.8'', $z_{\text{spec}} = 1.8361$), demonstrating how \texttt{VAR-PZ} constrains the photo-$z$ estimation.
 The top panel shows the SED fitting results to the stacked SDSS photometry for different trial redshifts (0.5, 1.0, 1.5, 1.8, and 2.0), with each redshift represented by a different color along with their corresponding $\chi^2$ fit values.
 Note that for different redshifts, the best-fit AGN luminosities (parametrized by $M_\mathrm{i}$) and the fraction of the flux coming from the AGN component ($R_{\mathrm{AGN}}$) can vary significantly, which in turn affects the expected variability properties (see Section \ref{Code}).
 In this example, the SED fitting strongly favors a low-redshift solution.
 The middle panel presents the steps occurring within \texttt{VAR-PZ} for constraining the photo-$z$s.
 The left panels show the $M_{\mathrm{i}}$ and $R_{\mathrm{AGN}}$ values estimated through the SED modeling as a function of redshift, while the right panels show the expected SF$_{\infty}$ and $\tau$ values expected as a function of redshift to estimate the DRW model likelihood.
 When this technique is applied across the full redshift grid, it generates the PDFs shown in the bottom panel.
 Vertical dashed lines mark the trial redshifts from the top panel.
 The first subplot shows \texttt{VAR-PZ} PDF across all five bands, which strongly favors higher redshifts.
 The second subplot displays the PDF derived solely from SED fitting, which peaks at low redshift.
 The third subplot presents the posterior obtained through the combination of the SED and variability PDFs.
 This combined approach effectively discards the low-redshift solutions preferred by SED fitting alone, with the variability constraints driving the posterior toward the true spectroscopic redshift.
 This example demonstrates how \texttt{VAR-PZ} breaks degeneracies inherent in SED-only photo-$z$ estimation and improves redshift accuracy.